vallard/K8sClass/m07-fek/README.md

 ![open search dashboard](../images/mo/fek01.png)

-There's not much to see in here right now because there is
+There's not much to see in here right now because there isn't data being exported to it from fluent!